stcalica/basicFlaskSites/Readme.md

 ### Website for California Dreamin Hostel

 Website will use a rest api to a call assets rather than storing assets

 Website will use flask, react, bootstrap to display

-Website will be relatively stack with buttons to hostelworld and Airbnb in the corner

-Color Schemes:

-Layout:
+We will first start out with just a company file for each website

+Then next we will create Directus for each website to replace having to handcode a ton of specific data